benbaker76/NetSID/README.md

 old song data in the buffer to play out before the new song starts playing.
 This could be vastly improved by only buffering a certain about of _time_ rather than a certain amount of _samples_

+# UPDATES BY HEADKAZE

+1. It now has the latest SID vhdl (with filters) from https://github.com/MEGA65/mega65-core/tree/master/src/vhdl
+   - sid_6581.vhd
+   - sid_coeffs.vhd
+   - sid_components.vhd
+   - sid_filters.vhd
+   - sid_voice.vhd
+2. Added an audio mixer from https://github.com/GadgetFactory/ZPUino-HDL/tree/master/zpu/hdl/zpuino/contrib
+   - simple_sigmadelta.vhd
+   - zpuino_audiomixer.vhd
+3. Added the latest async.v from https://www.fpga4fun.com/files/async.zip which contains the latest versions of async_transmitter and async_receiver
+4. Added 2SID and 3SID support
+   - Reading the documentation for the Network SID Device Protocol (https://sourceforge.net/p/jsidplay2/code/HEAD/tree/trunk/jsidplay2/src/main/asciidoc/netsiddev.adoc) the TRY_WRITE command has a 3rd byte which is an 8-bit SID register number from 0x00 to 0x1f.
+It doesn't mention it but I found by looking at the source that bits 5 to 6 store the SID number when the song supports multiple SIDs.
+5. Output from "server_v2_HybridSID - handshake.py" now shows the sid_number variable so you know which SID the data is outputting to .